mikehulluk/morphforge/doc/index.rst

 .. warning::

-    **Morphforge and related packages may not be secure!**. morphforge uses lots of code-generation, and reloads files from filesystem, which could be a vector for a malicious attack depending on where temporary files are stored.. ** only use morphforge in 'safe' environments.
-If in doubt, use a sandbox! **
+    **Morphforge and related packages may not be secure!**. morphforge uses lots of code-generation, and reloads files from filesystem, which could be a vector for a malicious attack depending on where temporary files are stored. **only use morphforge in 'safe' environments.
+If in doubt, use a sandbox!**

 .. note::